calvin-mcd/Kestrel47/README.md

 ![](https://github.com/calvin-mcd/Kestrel47/blob/main/Images/case2.jpg)
 ![](https://github.com/calvin-mcd/Kestrel47/blob/main/Images/pcb.jpg)

+## Todo
+- [ ] create & test firmware

 ## Firmware

-The included firmware requires Arduino IDE to compile correctly.
-See  Nice!Nano and BlueMIcro documentation for details.
+~The included firmware requires Arduino IDE to compile correctly.
+See  Nice!Nano and BlueMIcro documentation for details.~

 ## Disclaimer

-This PCB has been tested and it confirmed to work.
+This PCB has been not been fully tested yet.
 The members of the PCB development team are however not liable if you end up with a non-functional pcb.
 Order at your own risk.
 Support will not be provided but pull requests will be reviewed and possibly accepted.

 ## License